stevesong1121/Springboard-Course-Linear-Regression/README.md

 # Springboard-Course-Linear-Regression

-The objective of this project is to apply linear regression algorithm. to solve the problem of house price prediction.
+The objective of this project is to apply linear regression algorithm to solve the problem of house price prediction.

 The packages we'll cover are: statsmodels, seaborn, and scikit-learn.